List of Marvel Comics characters: E: Earthquake

 Earthquake is the name of two characters appearing in American comic books published by Marvel Comics.

-Earthquake I
+First Earthquake

 The first Earthquake first appeared in Uncanny X-Men #137 (September 1980), and was created by Chris Claremont and John Byrne.

 Earthquake is a member of the Shi'ar Imperial Guard and a reptilian humanoid with the ability to manipulate silicate matter.
-He is one of the few Guard members to survive the group's battle with Vulcan.

-Earthquake appeared as part of the "Imperial Guard" entry in the Official Handbook of the Marvel Universe Deluxe Edition #6.

-Earthquake II
+Second Earthquake

-An alien from Earthquake's race later succeeded him as the new Earthquake and has the same geokinesis as him.
+An alien of the same species as Earthquake took up the Earthquake mantle.
+He possesses identical abilities to his predecessor.

 Earthquake in other media

 The original Earthquake makes non-speaking cameo appearances in X-Men: The Animated Series.

 Ebon Samurai

 Ebon Samurai (Kioshi Keishicho) is a character appearing in American comic books published by Marvel Comics.
 His first appearance was in Alpha Flight #9 (2005) and was created by Scott Lobdell and Clayton Henry.